 If you do not meet age or hardship requirements, funds withdrawn from a 401(k) plan are typically subject to both income tax and penalty withholding.
 The amount held back for taxes is 20 percent of the withdrawal amount.
-You may also be subject to having an additional 10 percent held back to cover the cost of IRS penalties on early withdrawals, though in some cases this may not apply.
-Note that 401(k) withdrawal amounts are added to your total income for the year, possibly resulting in a tax liability that exceeds the amount of the withholding.
+You might also be subject to having an additional 10 percent held back to cover the cost of IRS penalties on early withdrawals, though in some cases this may not apply.
+Withdrawal amounts from 401(k) accounts are added to your total income for the year, possibly resulting in a tax liability that exceeds the amount of the withholding.

 Once you have reached retirement age, you may begin to withdraw funds from your 401(k) without incurring any penalties.
-At this point your employer or fund manager cannot refuse to give you the money in your fund, either as a lump sum distribution or as equal periodic payments.
-Be aware that you are liable for income taxes on this money, and if you are still working it may be better to wait to take money from your 401(k) until after you retire, to avoid ending up in a higher tax bracket.
+At this point, your employer or fund manager cannot refuse to give you the money in your fund, either as a lump sum distribution or as equal periodic payments.
+You're liable for income taxes on this money, and if you're still working, it might be better to wait to take money from your 401(k) until after you retire to avoid ending up in a higher tax bracket.

 The IRS allows you to withdraw money from your 401(k) without penalty for any of a number of different hardship situations.
 Hardships include medical bills, funeral expenses, college expenses or health insurance premiums if you are out of work.
 You can also take up to $10,000 for the purchase of your first home.
 Check your 401(k) documents carefully, because even though the IRS allows such withdrawals without penalty, not all plans will let you take money from your plan for hardships.